Skip to main content

 If you need help with… Primary office Main deadline Where to find help

-Homestead credit or 65+ exemption City or county assessor July 1 Assessor finder
+Homestead credit or 65+ exemption City or county assessor July 1 Use the assessor finder above.

-Low-income senior or disabled property tax credit County treasurer June 1, 2026 for the current claim year Treasurer finder
+Low-income senior or disabled property tax credit County treasurer June 1, 2026 for the current claim year Use the treasurer directory above.

-Tax suspension County board of supervisors Varies by case County directory
+Tax suspension County board of supervisors Varies by case Use the county directory above.

 How to apply without wasting time